amueller69/Law-School-Notes/Fall-2018/Torts/08-Damages.md

   * Some degree of cognitive awareness is a prerequisite to recovery for loss of enjoyment of life
     * If Tort Law is really about compensation (as suggested by theories of corrective justice), then is there any value to compensating an incapacitated/non-cognizant individual.
 Requirement that P be cognizant corroborates view that torts is indeed about compensation
     * Loss in aggregate social utility is something to be deterred, regardless if harmed individual can be compensated
+* Overcompensation
+  * How to avoid windfalls when awarding tort damages for lost-income (i.e. income that would have been taxed in the counterfactual)?
+    * Currently not taxed

 #### *O'Shea v.
 Riverway Towing Co.*

 P injured on harbor boat and brought suit against operator (D) for damages.
-Jury finds P was free from contributory negligence
+Jury finds P was free from contributory negligence.

+#### *Duncan v.
+Kansas City Southern RR*

+In reviewing the award of damages for abuse of discretion, court will examine the damages awarded in factually similar cases.
+Ds argue that unconscious biases influencing excessive damages or awarding when not warranted.

+* Collateral Source Rule
+  * Jury should not be informed of D's insurance status when calculating damages